gilligan-ees-3310/lab-08-instructions/citations_bibliographies.md

         bibliographic software, but these are more cryptic and confusing to use.

-        For instance, if you clicked on “EndNote,” you would see something like this:
+        For instance, if you clicked on “EndNote”, you would see something like this:

             %0 Journal Article